stevencox/tycho/README.md

 ### bin/stage

-To use this repo, you'll need to set up Minkube:
+To use this repo, set up Minkube, a desktop version of Kubernetes:

-**Minikube** If you're on OS X, see the dev_env() function. `source bin/stage dev_env` should install virtualbox, the kubernetes CLI, and the minikube desktop version of Kubernetes.
+**Minikube** If you're on OS X, see the dev_env() function. `source bin/stage dev_env` should install virtualbox, the kubernetes CLI, and minikube.
 Being able to do it on your desktop repeatedly, and make mistakes quietly, makes a lot of difference in understanding container orchestrated development.

-To do Python development,
+For Python,

 **Python 3.7.x**
 * Install Python 3.7.x
-* Set up a virtual environmnent as described in dev_env()
+* python -m venv venv/stage
-* Install requirements from requirements.txt
+* pip install -r requirements.txt

 ### Tool Tests

 The goal here is to get familiar with Minikube and how kube interacts with Docker in the comfort of your own desktop.

 To test **R Studio Server**, run the script as follows.
 This brings up the R Studio Server Docker image inside Kubernetes (Minikube) on your desktop.
 You can inspect the running service with the kubectl command below.
 Note the `rstudio` line and the expression in the PORT column.
 The second port number is the port on the host machine the service is bound to.

+Now we want to connect to our new service.
+This is a bit of a process...
 ```
 $ source bin/stage rstudio run
 $ kubectl get svc